pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 ### Verifying Client Installation

-After you deploy the PolyLogyx client, complete these steps to verify the installation.
-When the PolyLogyx client is installed successfully, the following processes/services start:
+After you deploy the EclecticIQ ER client, complete these steps to verify the installation.
+When the EclecticIQ ER client is installed successfully, the following processes/services start:

 1.  plgx_osqueryd service